 The Center was constructed at a cost of 5.4 million dollars.
 The center includes many important features that would not have been possible if not for the partnership approach, and many unique challenges have been overcome to make this center a reality.
 The Modesto Junior College Fire Science curriculum prepares the student for a career in the fire service.
 The program is designed to teach students about the organization and operation of the fire service, proper use of fire equipment, tactics and strategies of firefighting, specialized job skills and management techniques.

-FIRE SCIENCE ADVISORY COMMITTEE
+RFTC ADVISORY COMMITTEE

 Previous Meeting Minutes

-Minimum Requirements to Apply:
+Minimum Requirements to Apply to the Fire Academy:

 Regional Fire Training Center Staff